 All of this was built on a short piece of copper strip-board, with power connections being handled via terminal blocks and 2.1mm and 2.5mm DC power plugs and sockets, and a car cigarette socket from the LVD output for the DC-DC converter to plug into.

-As of ~2008/06/25 the laptop battery seems to have died.
+As of ~2008-06-25 the laptop battery seems to have died.
 This means that the laptop would crash if there was even the slightest interruption in its power supply.
 Thus the relay-based switchover system was no longer viable.
-So I established with a digital voltmeter the open-circuit output voltage (both nominally 20V) of the laptop adaptor (20.85V) and the converter (20.47V).
-I have taken the decision that the DC-DC converter is expendible if need be (and indeed I have a spare), so I have commoned the adpator and converter -ve/0V outputs as before (and they run to the laptop -ve/0V power input), and connected the adaptor +ve output via a P600A 6V silicon power rectifier to the +ve output of the converter and on to the laptop power +ve input.
-If the converter output is on (LVD output is on) then it will power the laptop since the mains adaptor voltage after the ~0.7V rectifier drop is lower.
+So I established with a digital voltmeter the open-circuit output voltage (both nominally 20V) of the laptop adapter (20.85V) and the converter (20.47V).
+I have taken the decision that the DC-DC converter is expendible if need be (and indeed I have a spare), so I have commoned the adpator and converter -ve/0V outputs as before (and they run to the laptop -ve/0V power input), and connected the adapter +ve output via a P600A 6V silicon power rectifier to the +ve output of the converter and on to the laptop power +ve input.
+If the converter output is on (LVD output is on) then it will power the laptop since the mains adapter voltage after the ~0.7V rectifier drop is lower.
 (Note that a Schottky diode would not have a big enough voltage drop to make this scheme work.)
-But the moment the DC-DC converter output drops, eg because the off-grid battery voltage is low, then the laptop adaptor should take over instantly without a gap, ensuring that the laptop does not crash.
+But the moment the DC-DC converter output drops, eg because the off-grid battery voltage is low, then the laptop adapter should take over instantly without a gap, ensuring that the laptop does not crash.
 The upside is instant/slient switch-over and no mechanical relay to wear out.
 The two small downsides are:

 - a slight risk to the DC-DC converter in having its output driven to 20V when its input is not powered,

 - power loss in the rectifier when the system is on mains power, though that should be much less than 1W in practice.